Spring 2025

 Required Readings

-In-class paper review
+In-class paper overview

 Almost every paper will be discussed over the period of a week.
 To streamline the paper reading process, each student group will be in charge of providing a brief overview of a paper before we discuss it for the first time, as well as a 2-page summary after the paper is discussed in class.
 The schedule of the paper review will be shared with students after the first week of classes.